 4. Waste Considerations

-- Use eco-friendly packaging
+- Use sustainable packaging.

-- Close the loop of the garment’s lifecycle
+- Complete the lifespan of the garment.

-- Establish a repair or upcycling program
+- Return worn-out clothing and implement a programme for repair or upcycling

 5. Social Considerations